ycrc/ycrc.github.io/docs/clusters-at-yale/data/index.md

 Quota: 125 GiB and 500,000 files per person

 Your home directory is where your sessions begin by default.
 Its intended use is for storing scripts, notes, final products (e.g. figures), etc.  Its path is `/home/netid` (where `netid` is your Yale netid) on every cluster.
 Home storage is backed up daily.
-If you would like to restore files please [contact us](/#get-help) with your netid and the list of files/directories you would like restored.
+If you would like to restore files, please [contact us](/#get-help) with your netid and the list of files/directories you would like restored.

 ### Project

 Quota: 1 TiB and 5,000,000 files per group, expanded to 4 TiB on request

 Project storage is intended for storing datasets and other files that you would like for your group to all have access to.
 You can also [share data with people more granularly](/clusters-at-yale/data/permissions/).
-It is good practice to have a second copy somewhere off-cluster of any valuable data you have stored in project because project is not backed up.
+It is good practice to have a second copy somewhere off-cluster of any valuable data you have stored in project because project storage is not backed up.

 We create a symlink, or shortcut, in every home directory called `project`, but the true path to your project directory is different.
 You can get it by running the `mydirectories` command or with

 ``` bash
 readlink -f ~/project
 ```

+#### Purchased Storage

+Quota: varies

+Storage purchased for the dedicated use by a single group or collection of groups provides similar functionality as `project` storage and is also not backed up.
+See [below](/clusters-at-yale/data/#get-more-storage) for details on purchasing storage.
+Purchased storage, if applicable, is located at in the  `/gpfs/<filesystem>/pi/` directory under the group's name.

 ### 60-Day Scratch